Raptors' Jamison Battle: Starting sans Barrett

-Battle is in the starting lineup for Monday's game against Washington, Blake Murphy of Sportsnet.ca reports.
+Battle is in the starting lineup for Friday's game against the Hornets, Blake Murphy of Sportsnet.ca reports.

-Battle will join the first unit for the fifth time this season in the absence of the resting RJ Barrett on Monday.
-As a member of the first unit in 2024-25, Battle has averaged 10.3 points, 4.8 rebounds, 0.8 assists and 2.8 three-pointers in 31.8 minutes.
+RJ Barrett is getting the night off Friday, allowing Battle to join the first unit.
+Battle has averaged 10.4 points, 4.4 rebounds, 0.6 assists and 2.8 three-pointers in 30.7 minutes across five games as a starter this season, so he hasn't seen a huge jump in fantasy appeal with the starting five.

 More News